 Dr. Powell is the Director of the Learning for Success Program at St. Pius X High School.
 She completed her bachelor’s degree from the University of Louisiana at Monroe, master’s degree from Louisiana Tech University and doctorate from Louisiana Baptist University, as well as postdoctoral work at the University of Houston.
 Dr. Powell has been a featured speaker both nationally and locally, including for the National Catholic Educational Association (NCEA), Boys and Girls Clubs of America and the Louisiana Super Conference for Special Education Providers.
 She is a recipient of Strathmore’s Who’s Who honoring her leadership and achievement in educational services to individuals with learning differences.

-Ms. Hemphill began as the testing coordinator for the Learning for Success Program in the spring of 2017.
-She graduated summa cum laude from Texas A&M University in 2016 with a bachelor’s degree in psychology.
-Ms. Hemphill was a member of the Aggie Dance Team for four years and continued her passion for dance as a member of the 2016-2017 Houston Texans Cheerleaders.
-In order to share her love of dance with others, Ms. Hemphill serves as the director of the Pantherettes Drill Team at St. Pius X.
+Mrs. Dorman began her position as the Coordinator of the Learning for Success Program in the spring of 2017.
+She is a 2016 graduate of Texas A&M University with a bachelor’s degree in psychology.
+After dancing on the Aggie Dance Team for four years, she continued her passion for dance as a member of the 2017-2018 Houston Rockets Power Dancer.
+In order to share her love of dance with others, Mrs. Dorman serves as the coach of the Pantherettes Drill Team at St. Pius X.

 Ms. Harris has been teaching math at St. Pius X for 14 years.
 She has a bachelor’s degree in education and music from Concordia College-St. Paul, Minn., and a master’s degree in educational administration from Prairie View A&M University.
 In addition, she later earned her math certification.
 Ms. Harris is a Certified Senior Irlen Screener for Irlen Syndrome, a visual perception problem fixed with color.
 She also directs Beppo’s Bells, the SPX handbell choir.
-In her spare time, Ms. Harris rings in her church handbell choir.
 Her awards include TAPPS Fine Arts Teacher of the Year and Texas Irlen Association Screener of the Year.
 She has been a speaker on math and Irlen topics at the Conference for the Advancement of Mathematics Teaching a number of times, the Archdiocesan Learning Differences Conference, the Wisconsin Lutheran Teachers’ Conference and the Texas Irlen Association Conference.